Greenfield Treasures Series Workshops

-Greenfield Treasures Performance Workshops are free 60-minute participatory workshops designed to provide a deeper look into a variety of music and dance styles.
-Workshops are held at the Mann Center’s Crescendo Tent overlooking the Philadelphia skyline.
+Greenfield Treasures Series workshops are free 60-minute participatory workshops designed to provide a deeper look into a variety of music and dance styles.
+Workshops are held at the Mann Center’s Crescendo tent overlooking the Philadelphia skyline.
 Students are guided through a hands-on experience through multicultural performances by renowned local artists.
-Greenfield Treasures Performance Series workshops are held from July – August with dates and details listed below.
+Greenfield Treasures Series workshops are held from July – August with dates and details listed below.
 Registration is required for admission.
 Seating is on a first-come, first-served basis and tickets will not be distributed.
-The Greenfield Performance Treasure Series is partially endowed by a grant from The Albert M. Greenfield Foundation.
+The Greenfield Treasures Series is partially endowed by a grant from The Albert M. Greenfield Foundation.

 Three Aksha Dance Company

 Wednesday, July 10

 Unlike folk dances, Indian classical dances are all about technicalities and strict rules through poses and eye and hand shapes, which paint a picture for the audience.
 India has a very rich culture of dance and music, including traditional, classical, folk, and tribal dances styles.
 These incredible traditional dances of India originated during the ancient times and are considered the mother art of classical dances.
 The classical dances of India includes Bharatanatyam, the oldest form of classical dance in the country and one of the most popular classical dances in India.
 Join us as Three Aksha tells stories through dance and visual delight along with Indian percussion instruments.
 Take a journey to India and learn about the beauty of the art form.